gabbym321/github-tutorial/README.md

 6) Now its time to push it up to the cloud. because when you were setting everything up you put `-u orgin master` all you need to type now is `git push` this send everything up to the cloud.
 * _A common mistake people make is trying to push their repository.
 Make sure you are only push a file.
 Redo it if you accedently put the repo._
 7) now you can continue typing in your file and when you finish a chunck repeate steps 3-6.

+---
+## Cloning

+#### cloning:
+* Cloning a repo is just copying it ong your cloud.
+If you want to clone then fork then you go to the person you want to clone's repository in github.
+Then press clone or download on the top left.
+You copy the link that you see.
+Lastly you go to your local repo, type `git clone` then paste the URL that you copied.